AlonGvili/remix-bitdev/README.md

 This is a clone of [bit.dev](https://bit.dev) that was build using [Remix.run](https://remix.run) framework

-This demo not 100% functional beacuse i don't know the underline tech bit.dev uses, im gussing it build on private npm repos.
+This demo not 100% functional beacuse i don't know the underline tech bit.dev uses.

 so some things are working some aren't.

+also this clone is only for the Front UI so no backend stuff, well just simple things I didn't want this clone to be complex, maybe i will implement all the Remix actions and loaders for the routes but for now most of the routes have loaders and not actions.

 ## The TechStack
 Remix as framework